Nonperturbative decay of bipartite discrete time crystals: Convergence of BP-iTNS results

 \section{Convergence of BP-iTNS results}

-To validate our BP-iTNS results obtained for the unit cell of an infinite lattice, we provide in Figure~\ref{fig:appendix_TNS}(a) a scaling analysis of the result of Fig.~\ref{fig:DTC_order} for finite systems composed of $L \times L$ decorated hexagons for $L=\{1,2,3,4\}$, corresponding to $N = \{12, 35, 68, 111\}$ qubits.
-As proven in more detail in Ref.~\cite{tindallConfinementTransverseField2024}, this illustrates that the BP approximation converges rapidly with system size in both the time-crystalline and thermalizing regimes.
-The inset shows a repetition of Fig.~\ref{fig:DTC_rigidity}(c) but measured in the bulk of a $111$-site system composed of $4 \times 4$ decorated hexagons, illustrating the survival of bipartite DTC order in finite systems.
-In infinite lattices represented by the $K_{2,z}$ unit cell, we have confirmed that bipartite DTC order is robust w.r.t. symmetry-broken initial states of the form $\bigotimes_i^{z+2} |\sigma_i \rangle$, with $\sigma_i = \uparrow\downarrow$ the $Z$-polarized state of a qubit in the unit cell.
+To validate our BP-iTNS results obtained for the unit cell of an infinite lattice, we provide in Figure~\ref{fig:appendix_TNS}(a) a scaling analysis of the result of Fig.~2(d) in the main text for finite systems composed of $L \times L$ decorated hexagons for $L=\{1,2,3,4\}$, corresponding to $N = \{12, 35, 68, 111\}$ qubits.
+As proven in more detail in Ref.~[61], this illustrates that the BP approximation converges rapidly with system size in both the time-crystalline and thermalizing regimes.
+The inset shows a repetition of Fig.~3(c) in the main text, but measured in the bulk of a $111$-site system composed of $4 \times 4$ decorated hexagons, illustrating the survival of bipartite DTC order in finite systems.
+In infinite lattices represented by the $K_{2,z}$ unit cell, we have confirmed that bipartite DTC order is robust w.r.t. symmetry-broken initial states of the form $\bigotimes_{i=1}^{z+2} |\sigma_i \rangle$, with $\sigma_i = \uparrow\downarrow$ a $Z$-polarized state of a qubit in the unit cell.
+We note that the employed BP-iTNS approach intrinsically limits our results in the thermodynamic limit to systems with spatial translational invariance.